-- 1. Minimum of an Associate degree; and - 2.
-A minimum of 3 years of industry experience directly related to content area; and - 3.
-15 hours of pedagogy coursework from SATEP in the grade level of the license Or
+- 1) Minimum of an Associate degree; and - 2) A minimum of 3 years of industry experience directly related to content area; and - a.
+15 hours of pedagogy coursework from SATEP in the grade level of the license b.
+Current valid National Industry Certification in content area;

-12 hours of pedagogy coursework from a SATEP in the grade level of the license and passing score on the Principles of Learning and Teaching (PLT) in the grade level of the license; and

-4. Meet one of the following content knowledge testing options: Praxis in content field, if one exists; Or
+- b.
+12 hours of pedagogy coursework from a SATEP in the grade level of the license and passing score on the Principles of Learning and Teaching (PLT) in the grade level of the license; and - 3) Meet one of the following content knowledge testing options: - a.
+Praxis in content field, if one exists;